 It replaces the current Data Protection Act 1998 and the changes remain in place even after the UK leaves the EU in 2019.

-GDPR will give individuals greater control over their own personal data.
+GDPR gives individuals greater control over their own personal data.

 Your nursery or early years setting may already have a data protection policy in place but GDPR introduces some significant changes in what is needed.

-Early years providers need to be aware of these changes, identify any gaps and make changes in order to be compliant.
+Early years providers need to be aware of these changes and make changes in order to be compliant.

 GDPR condenses the Data Protection Principles into six areas, referred to as the Privacy Principles.
 They are: